Christmas in Lithuania

 But before the meal can be eaten, lots of preparations have to take place.
 The whole house is cleaned, the bedding is changed and everyone washes and puts on clean clothes ready for the meal.
 Many Lithuanians used to go to the bathhouse to be cleaned before the meal.
 Some people thought being clean helped to protect them from evil or diseases during the coming year.
 During Christmas Eve, working men would put away their tools and clean the cattle pens and farmyard, etc.

-Many people fast (don't eat anything) during the day.
+Many people fast (don't eat certain foods) during the day.
 The Kūčios meal also shouldn't contain any meat.

 Straw is a traditional decoration.
 Is it normally spread on the table top and then covered with a clean, white tablecloth.
 The table is then decorated with candles and small branches or twigs from a fir tree.
 The straw reminds people of the baby Jesus lying in a manger.
 A superstition says that if you pull a piece of straw from under the tablecloth and it's long, you will have a long life; but if it's short you will have a short life; and a thick straw means a rich and happy life!